Mutual Funds

 Investors looking for portfolio diversification, a hedge against inflation, or long-term wealth preservation should consider gold funds.
 It's ideal for those who want exposure to gold without holding physical assets.

-It’s ideal to stay invested in gold funds for at least 3 to 5 years.
+It’s ideal to stay invested in gold mutual funds for at least 3 to 5 years.
 A longer horizon helps absorb short-term market fluctuations and maximise potential returns over time.